WebAssembly/spec/document/core/exec/numerics.rst

 Rounding
 ........

-Rounding always is round-to-nearest ties-to-even, in correspondance with |IEEE754|_ (Section 4.3.1).
+Rounding always is round-to-nearest ties-to-even, in correspondence with |IEEE754|_ (Section 4.3.1).

 An *exact* floating-point number is a rational number that is exactly representable as a :ref:`floating-point number <syntax-float>` of given bit width :math:`N`.